Hello there friend and Welcome aboard!!

-The main differences between the K701 Chinese model and Austrian model basically just comes down to the headband bumps on the top of the Austrian model, which many people complained about.
+The main differences between the K701 Chinese model and the Austrian model basically just come down to the headband bumps on the top of the Austrian model, which many people complained about.

 The Chinese model improves on comfort, but not necessarily on build quality.
 The vast majority of people said that the overall quality suffered after the manufacturing relocation to China.